Swhag/Swhag/README.md

 ##  👨‍💻 About Me
-👋 Hi, my name is **Caleb Kim**.
-I'm an IT professional with 5 years of enterprise systems support and analysis experience, now transitioning into **SOC analysis**.
+👋 Hi, my name is **Caleb Kim**
+I’m an IT professional with 5 years of enterprise systems support and analysis experience, now transitioning into SOC analysis with a focus on SIEM investigation, alert triage, and defensive security operations.

 ---